Your first step toward becoming a hunter or angler

 You must provide the CORE Examiner with the completed CFSC report form showing successful test completion to be exempt from the practical firearms handling examination.

 A Possession and Acquisition License (PAL) Card is NOT acceptable for exemption from the CORE practical firearms handling exam.

 When both examinations have been successfully completed, the examiner will give you a document of completion.
 You must send this form, along with a $30 administration fee, payable to the BCWF, to obtain a graduation certificate.

 You will need to take this graduation certificate and request a Fish & Wildlife ID (FWID).
 FrontCounter BC and Service BC both offer hunting services and can create a FWID.
 Hunters can also apply for a FWID online.
 There is no cost for the FWID.
 Before a FWID is issued, you will have to prove that you are a BC resident and that you meet the minimum age requirements.

-With your FWID, you may purchase a hunting licence and enter the limited entry-hunting draw.
+With your FWID, you may purchase a hunting license and enter the limited entry hunting draw (LEH).